 The incidence of pancreatic cancer in the US is higher in the black population, with an excess risk of 40% to 50% over that of whites, and a higher incidence among black males compared with black females.
 Perhaps more importantly, black males probably have the highest risk of pancreatic cancer worldwide.

 Cancer of the pancreas is a highly lethal disease, with ductal adenocarcinoma being the most common histologic type.
 The overall 5-year survival has not improved in the past 30 years and remains < 5%.
 Median survival is approximately 6 months for patients with metastatic disease and 10 months for patients with locally advanced disease.
-Approximately 50% of patients with pancreatic adenocarcinoma present with clinically apparent metastatic disease with only a minority (10%-20%) of patients are considered resectable.
-There have been some increases in 5-year survival following a curative resection (21%-25%), potentially due to increased referral to higher-volume teaching institutions; however, 50% of patients die of recurrent tumor within 2 years.
+Approximately 50% of patients with pancreatic adenocarcinoma present with clinically apparent metastatic disease, and only a minority (10% to 20%) of patients are considered resectable.
+There have been some increases in 5-year survival following a curative resection (21% to 25%), potentially due to increased referral to higher-volume teaching institutions; however, 50% of patients die of recurrent tumor within 2 years.